- Location: Florida

 Depending on the vehicle you'll be driving once you're licensed, you may need to apply for the following endorsements, or special-skills qualifications, to be added to your license:

 - S: for school buses used to transport children to and from school and school-sponsored events (does not apply to common carrier buses)

-- N: for tank vehicles carrying liquids in permanent tanks or portable tanks with a capacity for 1,000 or more pounds
+- N: for tank vehicles carrying liquids in permanent tanks or portable tanks.

 - H: for carrying hazardous materials (HAZMAT) in amounts requiring a placard

 - X: for tank vehicles (N) carrying hazardous materials (H)

 All CDL applicants must take a series of knowledge tests, depending on the class of license and endorsements they need:

 - Air brakes: Class A, Class B (if applicable)

 - Tanker: endorsements N and X

 - Doubles/triples: endorsement T